Monet's Giverney Garden

 Impressionism emerged in France in the 19th Century and was a radical break from the conventional art practices at the time.
 French painters adhered to the tastes of the Paris-based Académie des Beaux-Arts (Academy of Fine Arts) which favoured realistic styles and historical, mythological, or allegorical subject matters.
 They also emphasised painting in the studio, away from the outside world, and curated the annual Salon, a major exhibition for French and foreign painters.

-A band of artists, which included Monet, Renoir, Degas, and Pissarro, got tired of the rigid rules of academic painting and decided to break from tradition by painting outdoors (en plein air) to capture nature, depicting common scenes, and focusing on light, movement, and fleeting impressions instead of static, realistic portrayals.
+A band of artists, which included Monet, Renoir, Degas, and Pissarro, got tired of the rigid rules of academic painting and decided to break from tradition by painting outdoors (en plein air) to capture nature, depicting common scenes, and focusing on light, movement, and fleeting impressions of the beautiful scenery instead of static, realistic portrayals.

 The Beaux-Arts rejected their work for the Salon, and the group put up their own independent exhibitions.
 The first exhibition was held in 1874, in a studio of Nadar, a French photographer, and featured work from 30 artists.
 The first exhibition included Monet’s Impression, Sunrise (French: Impression, soleillevant, 1872) which depicts a harbour in his hometown, Le Havre.
 As it is an impression, the painting does not have clear silhouettes.
 Monet instead chose to focus on the sunrise’s reflection on the water, adding vague forms in the background.